danielcorin/blog/content/til/embeddings/embeddings-clustering/index.md

-We can definitely see some clustering, but it's a bit a mess.
+We can definitely see some clustering, but it's a bit of a mess.
 The next cell uses `plotly` to create an interactive visualization, where the visibility of the categories can be toggled.
 Mouse over shows the word and category.
 The visualization also supports rotation and panning.
-I've included a screenshot because I haven't found a good way to included the interactive visualization my site yet.
+I've included a screenshot because I haven't found a good way to include the interactive visualization on my site yet.

 ```python
 import plotly.express as px